Related Practice Areas

 - Other travel for which your employer reimburses you

 Keep in mind that this is only a short list of possibilities.
-While you might not see your exact situation, the worker’s comp attorneys at Terry Katz & Associates are happy to evaluate your case.
+While you might not see your exact situation, the worker’s comp attorneys at Terry Katz & Associates are happy to evaluate your case and help you with your claim and recover lost wages.

 When Doesn’t Workers’ Compensation Cover a Car Accident?